-Large accelerated Filer Non-accelerated Filer Emerging growth company
+Large accelerated Filer Accelerated Filer гъ

+Non-accelerated Filer Smaller reporting company гъ

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🖾
+Yes \square No \square

-The aggregate market value of the shares of all classes of voting and non-voting Common Stock of the registrant held by nonaffiliates as of June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$355.8 million, computed upon the basis of the closing sales price \$5.85 of the Class A Common Stock on that date.
+The aggregate market value of the shares of all classes of voting and non-voting Common Stock of the registrant held by non-affiliates as of June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$355.8 million, computed upon the basis of the closing sales price \$5.85 of the Class A Common Stock on that date.